manuapputhomas18-maker/AI-Chatbot/README.md

-# Machine Learning Chatbot
+# AI Chatbot Using Machine Learning

 ## Overview

 This project is a Machine Learning-based chatbot developed using Python and Scikit-learn.
-The chatbot classifies user queries and provides relevant responses related to Python, SQL, Machine Learning, Power BI, and Data Analytics.
+The chatbot understands user queries and provides responses related to Python, SQL, Machine Learning, Power BI, and Data Analytics.

 ## Technologies Used